yorifuji/flutter-analyze-commenter/README.md

 ## Features

-- **Automated PR Reviews**
+- **Exploring Static Analysis Outputs**
-  - Automatically scans the Flutter analyze log file and adds line-specific comments to pull requests, simulating a manual code review process.
+  - This action processes Flutter's static analysis output and adds relevant comments to pull requests, highlighting code issues for reviewers.
 - **Easy to Use**
   - Just set the path to your Flutter analyze log file, and the action handles the rest.
 - **Direct Integration with GitHub Actions**